IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/extend-a-reservation.md

-# How do I extend my reservation?
+# How Do I Extend My Reservation?

 1. Log in to the portal using your IBM id
 2. Go to "My Library" and click on "My reservations"